 Once you’re done here, go back to the De Layensplein.
 From there take the road that goes left from the church (when facing it) and turn left right before you get back to the De Somerplein.
 You’re now in the Diestsestraat.
 You can shop all this street through and at the end you’ll be back at the station.

 Voila!
-You've just shopped your way through Leuven.
+You've just gone shopping in Leuven.

-Of course I know that you’ll get hungry and thirsty along the way, but believe me, you’ll come across plenty of nice cafes and restaurants where you can put your shopping bags down for a while and re-energize.
+Of course, I know that you’ll get hungry and thirsty along the way, but believe me, you’ll come across plenty of nice cafes and restaurants where you can put your shopping bags down for a while and re-energize.

 Where to stay in Leuven